 Businesses that have adequate cash flow despite poor credit are in a great position to qualify for bad credit business funding.
 For example, you can supply a cash down payment to cover a percentage of the costs related to purchasing business equipment.
 The additional cash can help you secure the financing you need.

-It’s also possible to leverage unpaid customer invoices, future credit or debit card transactions and other assets to secure small business funding or a short-term loan, even with bad credit.
-The focus is more on your revenue and ability to pay back the loan, rather than your past credit history.
+It’s also possible to leverage unpaid customer invoices, future credit or debit card transactions and other assets to secure small business funding or a short-term funding, even with bad credit.
+The focus is more on your revenue and ability to pay back the funding, rather than your past credit history.

 If your personal credit history is better than your business credit, you might consider applying for small business funding that weights more heavily on your personal credit.
 Signing a Personal Guarantee within a funding agreement focuses more on your personal ability to pay back the funding, rather than the ability of the business.